directus-labs/guest-authoring/post/getting-started-preact/index.md

 Create a new collection called authors with a single text input field called name.
 Create one or more authors.

-Then, create a new collection called posts - make the Primary ID Field a "Manually Entered String" called slug, which will correlate with the URL for the page.
-For example hello-world will later correlate to the page localhost:3000/blog/hello-world.
+Then, create a new collection called `posts` - make the Primary ID Field a "Manually Entered String" called `slug`, which will correlate with the URL for the page.
+For example hello-world will later correlate to the page `localhost:3000/blog/hello-world`.

 Create the following fields in your posts data model: